Eldeston/Creative-Computing/Creative Computing Club/Computing Department Day.md

 # Poster Graphics (Creative Directors)
 - Main Poster - Instagram
 - Main Poster - Landscape 16:9
-- Day 1 First 3 Games - Instagram
+- Day 1 First 3 Games - Instagram (Optional)
-- Day 1 Robot Making - Instagram
+- Day 1 Robot Making - Instagram (Optional)
-- Day 2 Debug Dome - Instagram
+- Day 2 Debug Dome - Instagram (Optional)
 # Certificate Graphics (Creative Directors)
 - Certificate of Recognition
 - Certificate of Participation
-# Decorations & Events Setup (Event Coordinators)
+# Decorations & Events Setup (Event Coordinators & Club Moderators)
 To enhance the overall atmosphere and visual impact of CYBERSPARK 2026, thematic decorations will be prepared to reflect the event’s focus on computing, cybersecurity, innovation, and gaming.
 These decorations will help create an engaging environment and reinforce the event’s identity.

 **Decoration Theme**